Internship abroad

 Whether as part of their programme or as a gap year, students can choose to go abroad for their internship.

-Internship periods exist for all programmes and may be compulsory or optional, depending on the year.
+Internships are available for all initial training programmes and may be compulsory or optional, depending on the year.
 Typically, internships take place between mid-April and the end of August.
 Most last a minimum of two months; in Master 2, internships last six months and are spread over the second semester.

 TSM Connect